 Now that you know the basics, here’s the list of the top 10 entry-level DSLRs available today, ranked from worst to best:

-One of the only DSLRs on this list I wouldn’t recommend at the moment is the Canon Rebel T7 (also sold under the name Canon EOS 2000D or 1500D in some markets).
-The camera itself is quite new (from February 2018), but its specifications already feel outdated.
+The Canon T7 is one of the newer options on this list (from February 2018), but its specifications already feel outdated.
 The camera has 24 megapixels, 3 frames per second shooting, and a 9-point autofocus system.
 It doesn’t have a touchscreen or a tilt-flip screen for taking pictures at tricky angles.
+However, it sells for just $400, which is a good value overall.

 If you have the Rebel T7, don’t despair; it’s a good camera, just not really priced according to its specifications.
-Canon seems to know that, too, and makes it tricky to buy the T7, despite it being the company’s newest entry-level camera.
-(You’ll likely have to buy directly through Canon’s website rather than a site like B&H.) But I will say this – despite the T7’s flaws, if you can’t take the photos you want with this camera, it’s unlikely that any of the DSLRs below will solve your problem.
+But I will say this – despite the T7’s flaws, if you can’t take the photos you want with this camera, it’s unlikely that any of the DSLRs below will solve your problem.

 Here’s a quick table comparing Canon’s popular entry-level cameras, including the T7: